junxit/us-congress-bills-110/metadata.md

 - 2008-09-24 — Placed on the Union Calendar, Calendar No. 572.
 - 2008-09-24 — Reported (Amended) by the Committee on Agriculture.
 H. Rept.
 110-881.
 - 2008-09-24 — Reported (Amended) by the Committee on Agriculture.
 H. Rept.
 110-881.
+- 2008-09-25 — Received in the Senate, read twice.
+- 2008-09-29 — Amendment SA 5679 agreed to in Senate by Unanimous Consent.
+- 2008-09-29 — Amendment SA 5679 proposed by Senator Cardin for Senator Harkin. (consideration: CR S10039) In the nature of a substitute.
+- 2008-09-29 — Cleared for White House.
+- 2008-09-29 — Measure laid before Senate by unanimous consent. (consideration: CR S10039)
+- 2008-09-29 — Message on Senate action sent to the House.
+- 2008-09-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-29 — Mr. Etheridge asked unanimous consent that the House agree to the Senate amendment. (consideration: CR H10623-10625)
+- 2008-09-29 — On motion that the House agree to the Senate amendment Agreed to without objection. (text as House agreed to Senate amendment: CR H10623-10625)
+- 2008-09-29 — Passed Senate with an amendment by Unanimous Consent.
+- 2008-09-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2008-09-29 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment Agreed to without objection.(text as House agreed to Senate amendment: CR H10623-10625)
+- 2008-09-29 — Senate amendment agreed to: Amendment SA 5679 agreed to in Senate by Unanimous Consent.
+- 2008-09-29 — Senate amendment proposed (on the floor): Amendment SA 5679 proposed by Senator Cardin for Senator Harkin.(consideration: CR S10039)
+- 2008-09-29 — Senate amendment submitted